-The parameters reported in Table 1 have been obtained using the whole sample.
-To avoid any look-ahead bias, we consider a feasible allocation procedure which re-estimates the parameters of the Component MEM - GSNP(2) distribution at each day in the sample using prior historical data only.
+Given that the parameters reported in Table 1 have been obtained using the whole sample, we avoid any look-ahead bias by considering a feasible allocation procedure which re-estimates the parameters of the Component MEM - GSNP(2) distribution at each day in the sample using prior historical data only.
 Thus, we rebalance our investment strategies each day using feasible parameter estimates.
 In order to have sufficient data at the beginning of the sample, we only consider trading days from January 2, 2008, until the end of the sample.
 Nevertheless, our sample includes the bulk of the financial crisis.